Glassy gravity

-Euclidean quantum gravity is reconsidered.
-Applying techniques from glass theory, we argue that the Euclidean partition function hides unstable states, which can be counted.
-This may reconcile conflicting results on the uniqueness of the de Sitter vacuum, and may be relevant to the cosmological constant problem.

 Our current understanding of the universe is an unhappy marriage of quantum field theory and general relativity.
-This is perhaps most clearly seen in the cosmological constant (CC) problem: our na\"ive expectation of its value is off by some 120 orders of magnitude from its observed value \cite{Weinberg89,*Nobbenhuis06,*Porto10}.
-Many putative solutions to the CC problem, including anthropic rationalizations, involve the notion of a {\it multiverse}: that some quantities are dynamical in principle, but are fixed over the observable universe, or over observable timescales, and we observe just one of a multitude of possibilities.
-This situation is exactly equivalent to that encountered in the study of glass, for which an extensive number of degrees of freedom are fixed on experimental timescales \cite{Berthier11b}; particles only vibrate within the `cages' created by other particles.
+This is perhaps most clearly seen in the cosmological constant (CC) problem: our na\"ive expectation of its value is off by some 120 orders of magnitude from its observed value \cite{Weinberg89,Nobbenhuis06,Porto10}.
+Many putative solutions to the CC problem, including anthropic rationalizations, involve the notion of a {\it multiverse}: that some quantities are dynamical in principle, but are fixed over the observable universe, or over observable timescales, and we observe just one of a multitude of possibilities \cite{Hawking84,Duff89,Weinberg87,Horava00}.
+This situation is equivalent to that encountered in the study of glass, for which an extensive number of degrees of freedom are fixed on experimental timescales \cite{Berthier11b}; particles only vibrate within the `cages' created by other particles.
 As a result, the system only explores a tiny fraction of phase space \cite{Monasson95,Franz95}.

 In this Letter we present the hypothesis that Euclidean gravity, considered as a statistical field theory, is {\it glassy}.
 This would mean that there are exponentially many local minima of the action, which are not seen by the na\"ive partition function.
+These local minima are metastable states, also called `false vacua' in the context of QFT \cite{Coleman77,Coleman77a,Callan-Jr77}.
 Although absent from thermodynamics, these local minima will strongly affect the dynamics, and imply that the effective action strongly differs from the na\"ive one.